 TGbe editor: Please update the following paragraphs in this subclause as shown below:

-Each AP in a multiple BSSID set is a member of a different ESS while all APs affiliated with the same AP MLD belong to the same ESS (see 35.3.1 (General) and AA.3 (Example illustrating the relationship between multi-link operation and multiple BSSID set or co-hosted BSSID set)).
-Therefore, an AP MLD shall not have more than one affiliated AP amongst APs that are members of the same multiple BSSID set.

-Each AP in a co-hosted BSSID set is a member of a different ESS while all APs affiliated with the same AP MLD belong to the same ESS (see 35.3.1 (General) and AA.3 (Example illustrating the relationship between multi-link operation and multiple BSSID set or co-hosted BSSID set)).
-Therefore, an AP MLD shall not have more than one affiliated AP amongst APs that are members of the same co-hosted BSSID set.
+Each AP in a multiple BSSID set or a co-hosted BSSID set is a member of a different ESS while all APs affiliated with the same AP MLD belong to the same ESS (see 35.3.1 (General) and AA.3 (Example illustrating the relationship between multi-link operation and multiple BSSID set or co-hosted BSSID set)).
+Therefore, an AP MLD shall not have more than one affiliated AP amongst APs that are members of the same multiple BSSID set or the same co-hosted BSSID set.

 TGbe editor: Please update the title of AA.3 as shown below: [15448]

-AA.3 Example illustrating the relationship between multi-link operation and multiple BSSID set or co-hosted BSSID set
+AA.3 Example illustrating the relationship between MLO and multiple BSSID set or co-hosted BSSID set

 TGbe editor: Please update the following paragraphs in this subclause as shown below:

-[15448]The first example illustrates the case where APs on each channel belong to a multiple BSSID set.
-APs affiliated with the same AP MLD have the same properties (such as security, etc.).
-Therefore, APs belonging to the same multiple BSSID set on a channel are not affiliated with the same AP MLD.
+[15448]The first example illustrates the relationship between MLO and multiple BSSID set.
+Each AP in a multiple BSSID set belongs to a different ESS, is connected to a different DS and hence advertises a different SSID.
+On the contrary, all APs affiliated with the same AP MLD have the same properties (such as SSID, security, etc.).
+Therefore, APs belonging to the same multiple BSSID set on a channel cannot be affiliated with the same AP MLD.
 Figure AA-6 (Example of affiliated APs from different multiple BSSID sets) shows an example where APs affiliated with an AP MLD belong to a multiple BSSID set on their respective channel.
 Further, APs within the same AP MLD may correspond to a transmitted or nontransmitted BSSID.

 TGbe editor: Please update the following paragraphs in this subclause as shown below:

 [15448]The second example illustrates the case where APs affiliated with an AP MLD belong to a mix of a multiple BSSID set, a co-hosted BSSID set and an AP that is neither a member of multiple BSSID set nor a member of a co-hosted BSSID set.
-APs affiliated with the same AP MLD have same properties (such as security, etc.).
+Each AP in a multiple BSSID set or a co-hosted BSSID set belongs to a different ESS, is connected to a different DS and hence advertises a different SSID.
+On the contrary, all APs affiliated with the same AP MLD have same properties (such as SSID, security, etc.).
 Therefore, APs belonging to the same co-hosted BSSID set on a channel are not affiliated with the same AP MLD and APs belonging to the same multiple BSSID set on a channel are not affiliated with the same AP MLD.
 Figure AA-7 (Example of affiliated APs belonging to a multiple BSSID set, a co-hosted BSSID set, and neither of these two cases) shows an example where APs affiliated with an AP MLD belong to a mix of multiple BSSID set, co-hosted set, and neither a member of multiple BSSID set nor a member of a co-hosted BSSID set.

 9.4.2.312.5 TDLS Multi-Link element